bashup/doco/doco.md

 #### `sh`

 `doco sh` *args...* executes `bash` *args* in the specified service's container.
-If no service is specified, it defaults to the `shell-default` alias.
+If no service is specified, it defaults to the `cmd-default` alias.
 Multiple services are not allowed.

 ```shell
 doco.sh() { doco cmd 1 exec bash "$@"; }